 Version 3.0.2 was released on October 24, 2017.
 This version improved approximately 25 of the names in the list of locations (some tweaks, some additions).

 Version 3.0.1 was released on January 10, 2017.
 This version improved product stability.

 Version 3.0.0 was released on November 17, 2016.
-This version shows ski area boundaries, the 30° slope-shading is darker, the accuracy of the GPS was improved, dozens of minor changes were made to improve the location names, and several usability improvements were made (e.g., the small compass is now always displayed on the map).
+This version shows the (approximate) ski area rope lines, the 30° slope-shading is darker, the accuracy of the GPS was improved, dozens of minor changes were made to improve the location names, and several usability improvements were made (e.g., the small compass is now always displayed on the map).

 The backcountry locations displayed in the app are approximations.
 You should not expect the app to position you precisely on a run or at the entry of a chute.
 We welcome your suggestions to improve the data.